pacifics/PassDao/README.md

 Main functions:

 - Set a contractor proposal: every contractor can offer the DAO to sell products or execute services and ask for a voting process called board meeting.
 To make a new proposal and organize a board meeting will cost minimum 10 ethers (to avoid useless proposals, minimum value can be updated by voting).
 The fees go to the voters according to their share in Dao.
-This will incentivize the Community members to be active members.

-- Approve a contractor proposal: shareholders can vote for or against a contractor proposal during a board meeting which can last from two to eight weeks (can be updated by voting).
-If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the contractor proposal is approved and the payment of proposal amount is completed.

-- Receive contractor tokens: sending ethers to a contractor gives to DAO voters the right to receive contractor tokens in proportion of their Dao shares.
-This will allow contractors to reward the shareholder according to the contractor proposal.
+Voters can also receive contractor tokens in proportion of their Dao shares.
 For the PM contractor, this function gives to DAO holders Pass reputation tokens which will be used for the project.

-- Able transfer of Dao shares and tokens : the Dao can vote to decide the start date to let their members transfer Dao shares.
+- Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
+In case of private funding, the funding rules can be set in a smart contract and the funding can be linked to a contractor proposal that will be executed if the funding is fueled.
+We use this method for the primary funding with a funding smart contract linked to the first project manager proposal.

+- Set a Dao Rules proposal: the dao shareholders can propose to change the quorum, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period, the maximum period to execute an approved proposal and the date when share can be transferes.

+- Approve a proposal: shareholders can vote for or against a proposal during board meeting which can last from two to eight weeks (can be updated by voting).
+If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

 Notes :